It’s Children’s Art Week and all over the country children are getting involved in artistic activities, and that doesn’t just mean painting!

 Art week isn’t just about pictures and drawing!
 It’s about all arts, and that includes performance art.

 Putting on a show is always great fun for younger children, especially when they get to create their own story!
 You can allow children to express their creative selves by allowing them to be the producers, actors and the directors!
-You can make the show even more special by putting on this performance on one of our Hand Made Places Super Star Stages.
+You can make the show even more special by putting on this performance on one of our wooden playground stages.
 Having this stage available means that the performance can be made to look even more professional!

 And again why not practice your videographer skills by filming the performances.
 You can create a small movie of all of the class productions.
 Then why not hold a ‘movie day’ where children watch their very own homemade film!